vlasscontreras/php-trainer/README.md

 array_pop(array &$array): mixed
 ```

-It will return the last element of the array, and will remove it from the array.
+It will return the last element of the array and will remove it from the array.
 Numeric keys will be preserved.

 ```php
 $array = [